Thesohan/weaveGitHubSearchService/README.md

 1. Missing Dependencies: Run go mod tidy to install missing Go dependencies.
 2. Protobuf Compilation Issues: Ensure protoc and buf are correctly installed.
 3. Authentication Errors: Ensure you have set GITHUB_API_TOKEN with a valid GitHub token in your env variable.

+### Future Improvements
+1. Support for conigurable logging
+2. Support for pagination
+3. Secret management for API tokens